eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

    - After following the 4th step, wait for the IP address of the server to be provided in the Telegram group.
    - Open the Minecraft launcher, select the Forge profile where your mods are installed, and press play.
    - Once the game is loaded, go to multiplayer and connect directly using the IP address.

-If you encounter any issues during installation or while playing, feel free to reach out for assistance.

 Happy gaming! 🚀